-Today is an acclimatization day in Namche Bazar.
+Today is an acclimatization day.
 Tonight for a second night we will sleep in Namche.
-Posters at the police check post near Namche exhort trekkers to pay heed to such acclimatization requirements.
+Posters at the police check post near Namche exhort trekkers to pay heed to the acclimatization requirement.

-Acclimatization helps the body to cope with the reduced availability of oxygen at high altitudes where the air pressure is low.
-At Namche the air pressure is about 64% of its value at sea level.
-It will continue to drop as we go up, reaching 50% at the base camp.
-As the pressure decreases the air becomes thinner and contains fewer molecules than in an identical volume of air at sea level.
-Therefore, at Namche a normal breath contains only 64% of the number of oxygen molecules in a breath taken at sea level.
+Acclimatization helps the body to cope with the reduced amount of oxygen in the air at high altitudes as the air pressure is low.
+The air pressure at Namche is about 64% of its value at sea level.
+It will continue to drop as we ascend, and at the base camp it will be drop to 50%.
+At a lower pressure the air is thinner and contains fewer molecules.
+Therefore, at Namche a breath contains only about 64% of the number of oxygen molecules in a breath taken at sea level.

-The reduced availability of oxygen makes it harder for the blood to absorb oxygen.
-In response the body takes steps to maintain a life-sustaining supply of oxygen to the tissues.
-Immediately the breathing becomes deeper and longer, thereby, increasing the rate of air-flow into the lungs.
-Within minutes of arrival at a high altitude a process is triggered in the body to increase the amount of red blood cells, which absorb oxygen in the lungs and transport it to the tissues.
-In spite of these steps the oxygen saturation in the blood falls.
-And within minutes the heart pumps faster to increase the blood flow to the tissues.
+The reduced amount of oxygen in the breath makes it harder for the blood to absorb oxygen.
+In response, the body takes steps to maintain an adequate oxygen supply to the tissues.
+Immediately, the breathing is made deeper and longer, thereby, increasing the amount of air flowing into the lungs.
+Within minutes of arrival at a high altitude, a process is triggered in the body to increase the amount of red blood cells, the cells that absorb and carry oxygen from the lungs to the tissues.
+In spite of these steps, the oxygen saturation in the blood falls.
+To compensate for the reduced oxygen saturation, the heart pumps faster, increasing the blood flow to the tissues.

-Another response is to reduce oxygen consumption in the tissues by lowering the metabolic activity of certain cells and by increasing the efficiency of oxygen usage, as recent research is showing.
+In addition to maintaining the oxygen supply, the body also tries reduce the oxygen demand in the tissues.
+Recent research is showing that the body lowers the metabolic activity of certain cells and increases the efficiency of oxygen usage in certain other cells.
 This may explain the marked differences in how people respond to high altitudes and why people who perform remarkably well at high altitudes may not have any remarkable athletic ability at sea level.
-Reinhold Messner and Peter Habeler, who first summited Mount Everest without the aid of supplemental oxygen, were found to be physiologically no different from sedentary people at sea level.
-It is thought that the physiology of such elite high-altitude performers may be better suited to reduce oxygen consumption in certain tissues, a trait useful under oxygen insufficiency, but of no use under oxygen sufficiency.
+Reinhold Messner and Peter Habeler, who first summited Mount Everest without the aid of supplemental oxygen, were found to be physiologically no different from sedentary people living at the sea level.
+It is conjectured that certain tissues of such elite high-altitude performers may be able to reduce oxygen consumption under oxygen insufficiency, an unremarkable trait at sea level where there is oxygen sufficiency.

-Yet another response is to reduce the oxygen demand by preferentially supplying it to critical organs such as the brain and the heart while suppressing the supply to non-critical organs such as the digestive system.
-This suppresses the digestion efficiency, which the affected person feels as nausea, loss of appetite, indigestion, a preference to sweet rather than fatty food, and so on.
+Yet another response is to reduce the oxygen demand by preferentially supplying it to critical organs such as the brain and the heart, while suppressing the supply to less critical organs such as the digestive system.
+The resulting reduction in the digestion efficiency manifests as nausea, loss of appetite, indigestion, a preference for sweet rather than fatty food etc.

-Some changes in the body may cause serious problems.
+Some of changes in the body have serious consequences.
 A common problem is that fluids start to leak from the capillaries, building up in both the brain and the lungs, for reasons not well understood.
-This may be how the blood vessels depressurized and equilibrated with the lower ambient pressure, as an engineer I conjecture.
-The fluid buildup in the brain causes a headache that most travelers to high altitudes experience.
-An increased fluid build up in brain causes acute mountain sickness (AMS) that around 30% of the trekkers to base camp experience, regardless of their age or physical fitness.
-The fluid build up reduces when the person stays at the same altitude for a period of time or descends to a lower altitude, relieving AMS.
+(As an engineer my conjecture: To depressurize a pressure cooker or a tire one needs to let out the steam or the air.
+Likewise, perhaps the blood vessels need to depressurize by letting out fluid.)
+A small fluid buildup in the brain causes a headache, which most people who go to high altitudes experience.
+An increased fluid build up in brain causes acute mountain sickness (AMS).
+Around 30% of the trekkers to base camp experience AMS, regardless of their age or physical fitness.
+The fluid build up reduces when the person stays at the same altitude for a period of time or descends to a lower altitude.
 A severe form of fluid buildup in the brain is called high altitude cerebral edema (HACE) and in the lungs, high altitude pulmonary edema (HAPE).
 Both HACE and HAPE require immediate medical attention and a descend to a lower altitude.

-To cope with the reduced availability of oxygen in the air, the body makes a myriad physiological and anatomical changes.
-If the changes are small the body is able to safely reach a new equilibrium.
-However, it cannot tolerate too rapid a change, like a bicyclist who maintains balance through myriad, subtle movements in response to the twists and turns and ups and downs of the pavement, but loses balance when forced to make a rapid course correction.
+As explained, the body makes a myriad physiological and anatomical changes to cope with the reduced amount of oxygen in the air.
+If the changes are small, the body is able to safely reach a new equilibrium.
+If the changes are large, the body may not be able to reach a safe equilibrium.
+This is somewhat like a bicyclist who can maintain balance through myriad, subtle movements in response to the twists and turns and ups and downs of the pavement, but may lose balance when forced to make a rapid change such as by a pothole.
 Acclimatization is simply slowing down the rate of ascent, to allow the body time to adapt to the lower air pressure.
-Beyond Namche the rate of ascent must not exceed 1000 ft (300 m) per day and at Dingboche an extra day must be spent to give the body adequate time to adapt.
+Beyond Namche the rate of ascent must not exceed 1000 ft (300 m) per day and at Dingboche an extra night must be spent to give the body adequate time to adapt.

 At Lukla we had crossed into a region called high altitude (8,000-12,000 ft).
 In Namche we are crossing into a region called very high altitude (12,000 -18,000 ft).
 In Lukla or Phakding I did not feel the effects of high altitude.
 In Namche I am beginning to feel the deeper and faster breathing and the faster heart rate.
-Also my movements have slowed down.
+Also my movements have become slow.

 We start at 8:45 am after breakfast.
 We wear our down jackets as it is cold outside.
 The painful memory of yesterday’s climb lingers in my mind; I am not looking forward to another day of climb.
 We walk toward Mount Everest Documentation Center above Namche for our first view of Mount Everest.
 It is an arduous climb.
 The effect of the altitude is perceptible.
 My pace is slow.

 We walk to the viewing area at Mount Everest Documentation Center.
 Mount Everest cooperates.
 We are able to view its majestic peak, unobstructed by clouds, framed on the left by Mount Nuptse and on the right by Mount Lohtse.
-From this far, however, its lofty height is not discernible.
-In contrast, the much lower, but much closer Mount Ama Dablam appears bigger.
+From this far, however, Mount Everest’s lofty height is not discernible.
+In contrast, the much smaller, but much closer Mount Ama Dablam appears more impressive.